UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

 Notes: At its core, data visualization is about representing numbers with graphical components.
-These include many components, such as position, area, color, etc, Picking the most appropriate component for you data can be tricky, but fortunately there is research on which are the most appropriate for different situations as we will see later.
+These include many components, such as position, area, color, etc. Picking the most appropriate component for you data can be tricky, but fortunately there is research on which are the most appropriate for different situations as we will see later.